Junge Kantorei

 Junge Kantorei is a German concert choir established in 1968 by Joachim Carlos Martini.
 The choir is noted for its performances of George Frideric Handel's works.
-It is based in Frankfurt, Heidelberg, and Marburg and has released a number of recordings.
+It is based in Frankfurt and Heidelberg and has released a number of recordings.
 Among them are the first-time recordings of Handel's pasticci oratorios Gideon, Nabal und Tobit.
 Since 2014, Jonathan Hofmann is acting as the conductor of the choir.